KillerLoM/RestfulAPI/README.md

-Step 3: You download file product.spl and after that you need to set up a SQL Sever in order to load the data
+Step 3: You download file product.spl and after that you need to set up a SQL Sever in order to load the data from product.sql file